St Margaret's School for Girls: The post-war years onwards

 A long line of Heads have followed, along with many new improvements: a 'new look' uniform, a new telephone exchange, new lighting and nursery equipment were purchased, a new physics laboratory, a music room, and an improved gym.
 By 1983, a new six classroom junior block had been added, and in 1989, the Parents' Association was founded, along with the Pupil Council.
 An impressive new computing room was created and in 1996, St Margaret's built a music suite, a general purpose hall (the GP room), and two new classrooms.
 A new pavilion at the Summerhill playing fields was opened in 2009.

 In 2015, the school completed its largest estate development in almost 20 years with the opening of its new state-of-the-art science block, which was officially opened by renowned British astrophysicist Dame Jocelyn Bell Burnell, who is credited with one of the most significant astronomical discoveries of the 20th century, that of radio pulsars.
-The new facility comprises four laboratories, a technician’s room and a project room.
+The new facility comprises five laboratories, a technician’s room and a project room.
 Shortly after, new art and drama studios were also unveiled.